kael-shipman/audit-logging-poc/README.md

 In the system in this repo, the "primary API" is listening at 3000, the audit logger service is on 3001, and the front end is on 3002.

-[1] Note that this have the API work as a reverse proxy over the audit logging API is not really an intentional design decision so much as a convention I've begun to lean on to solve the problem of having a single authn/authz layer.
-This diagram doesn't split that out, but in reality the authn/authz layer would probably be a separate service in front of the APIs, and the "main" API and audit logging API would more resemble peers below that, rather than parent/child.
+[1] Note that having the API work as a reverse proxy over the auditor API is not really an intentional design decision so much as a convention I've begun to lean on to solve the problem of having a single authn/authz layer.
+This diagram doesn't split that out, but in reality the authn/authz layer would probably be a separate service in front of the APIs, and the "primary" API and auditor API would more resemble peers below that than a parent and a child.